Adige-Calculations/OpenFOAM-handbook/src/9_browse-source-code/doxigen.md

 ```console
 firefox file://$WM_PROJECT_DIR/doc/Doxygen/html/index.html
 ```
-The compilation is time consuming.
+As a notice we say that the compilation is time consuming.